fraanfx/bos-restaurant-rating/readme.md

 ## Frontend

 The DApp frontend is built using modern web technologies including React.js.
-It provides an intuitive and interactive user interface for auction participation.
+It provides an intuitive and interactive user interface for placing reviews.

 - **React.js**: Powers the DApp's user interface.
 - **Web3.js**: The Solana JavaScript API for smart contract interaction.